SystemView

 • comment the line #define traceTASK_SWITCHED_IN() if defined

-• add #include "SEGGER_SYSVIEW_FreeRTOS.h" at the end of file
+• add #include "SEGGER_SYSVIEW_FreeRTOS.h" at the end of the file

-5. Enable SystemView on startup (before creating first OS task): call SEGGER_SYSVIEW_Conf();.
-Include required #include "SEGGER_SYSVIEW.h".
+5. Enable SystemView on startup (before creating the first OS task): call SEGGER_SYSVIEW_Conf();.
+The following include directive is required: #include "SEGGER_SYSVIEW.h".

 Note